Rick Scott: Drug testing for welfare recipients

 In June 2011, Scott signed a bill requiring those seeking welfare under the federal Temporary Assistance for Needy Families program to submit to drug screenings.
 Applicants who fail a drug test may name another person to receive benefits for their children.

 In an interview with CNN host Don Lemon, Scott said, "Studies show that people that are on welfare are higher users of drugs than people not on welfare" and "the bottom line is, if they're not using drugs, it's not an issue".
 PolitiFact said this comment was "half true".
 Government researchers in 1999–2000 reported "that 9.6 percent of people in families receiving some type of government assistance reported recent drug use, compared to 6.8 percent among people in families receiving no government assistance at all."

 Preliminary figures from Florida's program showed that 2.5% of applicants tested positive for drugs, with 2% declining to take the test, while the Justice Department estimated that around 6% of Americans use drugs overall.
 The law was declared unconstitutional, with the United States Court of Appeals for the Eleventh Circuit upholding that ruling in December 2014.
 The Scott administration declined to appeal the decision to the US Supreme Court.

 Economy

-In Scott's 2010 gubernatorial campaign, he promised to create 700,000 jobs in the state.
-In 2018, PolitiFact ruled Scott's job creation pledge as a "Promise Kept".
+In Scott's 2010 gubernatorial campaign, he promised to "run the state like you run a business".
+In his gubernatorial platform, he pledged to create 700,000 jobs in the state; PolitiFact ruled in 2018 that Scott's job creation pledge was a "Promise Kept".

 Under Scott, Florida's job creation far outpaced the rest of the nation, while wages were below-average and poverty rates were above-average.
 During his tenure as governor, Florida employers created nearly 1.5 million jobs, and the state's employment grew 20.3%, compared to 12.5% growth for the U.S. as a whole.
 Florida's household income is lower than the national average, with a widening gap.
 At 15.8%, the state's poverty rate is slightly above the national rate of 14.7%.